vmware-archive/clarity/_documentation/dropdowns.md

 #### Menu Toggle

-The toggle can be a button, text, or icon.
-The toggle should identify the collection of actions in the list.
-Typically, text is limited to one word.
+Clarity recommends that you use a button for the toggle.
+The button can contain either text or an icon.

 #### Menu Items